Last Updated on October 24, 2021

-This is an update version of a ’98 paper in which I introduced an operational framework for Memetics by switching the focus back on genetics where it all started.
-This paper introduces a new paradigm in Memetics, that of the meme cell, which is defined as the vehicle (system) supporting both the replication of memes as well as their interaction with the environment.
-Memes (and genes) are seen as passive forms (structures) produced and replicated in different substrates by their respective cell systems that are also interacting with other cell systems in their particular environments.
-The process of interaction is seen here not necessarily as a competition for resources and survival of the fittest, but may include also cooperation, including the ability of giving life to more complex (emergent) systems on higher (meta)system operational levels.
-Furthermore, based on the assumption that interactions can take place not only between these (dynamic) systems but also between (static) structures, we propose that memes are rate independent structures (code) interacting with resource structures inside their systems’ boundaries to aid the growth and re-production of the cell.
+In this post, I propose an operational framework for Memetics by bringing the focus back on genetics where it all started.
+This will introduce a new paradigm in Memetics, that of the meme cell, which is defined as the vehicle (system) supporting both the replication of memes as well as their interaction with the environment.
+Memes (like genes) are seen as passive forms (structures) produced and replicated in different substrates by their respective cell systems that are also interacting with other cell systems in their particular environments.
+The process of interaction is seen here not necessarily as a competition for resources and survival of the fittest but may include also cooperation, including the ability to give life to more complex (emergent) systems on higher (meta)system operational levels.
+Furthermore, based on the assumption that interactions can take place not only between these (dynamic) systems but also between (static) structures, we propose that memes are rate-independent structures (code) interacting with resource structures inside their systems’ boundaries to aid the growth and reproduction of the cell.

 Memetics relationship with Genetics

-A lot of words have been spent in discussions if Memetics and Genetics are so different that they have to be “divorced” in order for Memetics to become more useful in predicting the evolution of ideas in a society.
+A lot of words have been spent in discussions if Memetics and Genetics are so different that they have to be “divorced” for Memetics to become a more useful tool for predicting the evolution of ideas in a society.

 Are memes active (self-)replicators, as Dawkins first (vaguely) defined them, as an analogy to genes, or are they Ghiselin’s passive replicanda (see Wilkins 1998), or although they are replicators, may also have interaction capabilities as argued by H. Cees-Speel 1997?